 - For International Internships with Travel: Complete the WWU Education Abroad application for your specific internship.
 If your internship is not a pre-approved Education Abroad program, complete the generic WWU International Internship application.

 - For Virtual Internships: Complete the WWU Virtual Internship application.

 - For Virtual Internships and Virtual Global Courses: If the program encompasses both virtual courses and a virtual internship, complete the WWU Virtual Global Courses + Internship application.

 - Exceptions: Political Science and Health and Human Development (HHD) students will complete the WWU Independent Study Abroad application and follow departmental internship procedures including departmental registration.

 - Schedule an advising appointment with an EdAbroad advisor to process the application.
-At the advising appointment, students will be given the EdAbroad Registration Form to complete with their faculty advisor and department or college chair for signatures.
+At the advising appointment, students will be provided the EdAbroad Registration Form to complete with their faculty advisor and department or college chair (if required by the department).

 - Return the completed EdAbroad e-sign Registration Form to EdAbroad.

-- After the internship is completed, the student must meet with his/her faculty advisor to discuss the internship and evaluation before a grade and number of credits is determined.
+- After the internship is completed, the student must meet with their faculty advisor to discuss the internship and evaluation before a grade and number of credits is determined.

-- EdAbroad will send the faculty advisor the International Credit Evaluation e-sign form for them to enter the grade (S or U), course level (INTL 115, 215, 315, 415) and number of credits earned.
-The faculty advisor will forward the e-sign form to the Registrar’s office.
+- EdAbroad will send the faculty advisor the International Credit Evaluation e-sign form for them to enter the grade (S or U), course level (INTL 115, 215, 315, or 415) and number of credits earned.
+The faculty advisor will forward the e-sign form to the Registrar’s Office.

-- The Registrar’s office will then post the grade and number of credits earned to the student’s WWU transcript.
+- The Registrar’s Office will post the grade and number of credits earned to the student’s WWU transcript.